luxusburg/docker-foundry/README.md

       - '27015:27015/udp'
 ```

-## Environment variables
+## Environment variables Game settings

-You can use these environment variables for your docker container:
+You can use these environment variables for your game settings:

 | Variable | Key | Description |
 | -------------------- | ---------------------------- | ------------------------------------------------------------------------------- |